NaLe3/vote_restaurant/README.md

 # README

-An application that allows colleagues/friends to select a list of restaurants and vote among themselves to determine where they will have lunch.
+An application that allows colleagues/friends to select a list of restaurants and vote to determine where they will have lunch.

 ## Usage (V0)